 The valedictorian is a graduate with an over 80% average in a minimum of eight credits, as of the date set for the calculation of Honour Roll.
-Any graduates meeting this criterion may be nominated and elected by their classmates.
-Students may choose not to participate, even if they meet the criteria.
+Any graduates meeting this criterion may be nominated and elected by his/her classmates.